In The Hill, Monica Crowley interviewed UA Senior Fellow Rich Higgins:

 After The New York Times published an anonymous op-ed by someone claiming to be actively, deliberately and continuously torpedoing President Trump’s agenda from a top position within his administration, the author was hailed as a patriotic whistleblower.
 Never mind that the president was duly elected, or that he’s delivering a booming economy and muscular national security policies, or that the writer’s efforts to undermine him are clearly treacherous.
 The author was celebrated for selflessly assisting a covert coup to eliminate the singular menace sitting in the Oval Office.

 In the spring of 2017, a different kind of insider whistleblower came forward.
 Unlike the Times author, he had the guts to put his name to his concerns.
-But instead of being cheered, he was summarily fired — because he warned of exactly the kind of insidious Trojan horse threat the op-ed writer (and countless other internal “resisters”) posed to the president and his agenda.
+But instead of being cheered, he was summarily fired – something which many states are supposed to protect against in law (see DhillionLaw.com for more information).
+This was the thanks he received for warning everyone of exactly the kind of insidious Trojan horse threat the op-ed writer (and countless other internal “resisters”) posed to the president and his agenda.
+It is unclear at this moment if the whistleblower will face any legal action against him for whistleblowing but if he does it might be helpful to work with a whistleblower attorney similar to Bert Louthian (you can learn more about him at https://www.thewhistleblowerlawyer.com/).

 Richard Higgins, an irregular-warfare expert with decades of intelligence experience, was serving in the National Security Council’s strategic planning office when he says he was alerted by “good guys at FBI” about a high-level, coordinated effort to subvert the president.